gbd77rc/esp32-iot-x509/docs/introduction.md

 ## Wrap Up

-The final part of the journey will highlight varous resources to continue to research this ideas and technology here.
+The final part of the journey will highlight various resources to continue to research this ideas and technology here.
 This is not the end, as technology keeps changing at a rapid pace.
 The concepts like data ingestion and visualization will stay near enough the same, but how to do it will change.